MimiOnuoha/Data-and-digital-mapping-ITP2017/README.md

 - Reading: Borges and Baudrillard (in readings folder)
 - Export your Moves data from the [website](https://accounts.moves-app.com/signin)
 	- Note: if you didn't create an account before, you will have to go to the app and create one now (click the small M in the lower right corner > settings > create account)
-- Create a map with it.
-Just as we did in class, make the data more legible by accessing the underlying geojson and changing the styles.
+- Create a map using your Moves data.
+Just as we did in class, make the data more legible by accessing the underlying geojson.
 What is interesting?
 What is missing?
+Make the story clear from the map.
-	- If you want a more advanced challenge: display night vs daytime trips, add a legend for toggling the displays, or try animating the paths.
+	- If you want a more advanced challenge: display night vs daytime trips, add a legend for toggling the displays, or try animating paths.
+- Don't forget to push your map online!

 #### Week Four - February 13
 *Visual Cues, Design Considerations.
 How can we use visual cues to tell stories?
 What are the traditional design rules of maps, and how can and should we interact with them?*

-- Discussion of reading + quickly go over last week's assignment
+- Discussion of reading + go over last week's assignment
 - Demonstration: CartoDB + Mapbox (what we did last week, but easier)
 - QGIS overview for manipulating data and styles